 In this type of RDEB, the skin is also fragile and heals with scarring.
 However the damage tends to be less widespread and is often worse in the neck, groin and underarms.
 Hands become scarred but not severely contracted.
 The lining of the oesophagus is very fragile and can cause more problems than in other types of RDEB.

 There are also several other rare types of RDEB not described here.

 Babies with RDEB may be born with large areas of skin absent especially over their feet and legs.
 These wounds are often sustained before birth as a result of friction from the baby kicking in the womb.
 Further damage can occur during the birth.

-The baby can be nursed on a small soft mattress that will be provided by an EB nurse.
-To lift the baby from the mattress, apply a ‘roll and lift’ technique to avoid damage from friction and shearing forces – roll the baby onto their side, place one hand behind their head, the other under the bottom, allow them to roll back onto the parent’s flat hands and lift.
-As the parent become more confident, they may not need the mattress.
+Nurse your baby on a small soft mattress that will be provided by your EB nurse.
+To lift the baby from the mattress, apply a ‘roll and lift’ technique to avoid damage from friction and shearing forces – roll the baby onto their side, place one hand behind their head, the other under the bottom, allow them to roll back onto your flat hands and lift.
+As you become more confident, you may not need the mattress.

 Blisters must be lanced with a hypodermic needle to prevent them from spreading.
 The roof should be left on the blister.

 Cleaning with water can sting the blisters and sores and therefore we recommend cleansing with 50/50 ointment or Emollin® emollient spray.
 Blisters should be lanced as above.
 A layer of barrier cream such as Proshield® Plus barrier cream, reapplied at each nappy change, should protect blistered and vulnerable areas.
 Open wounds are covered with the dressing Intrasite® Conformable.
 The nappy is lined with a soft material such as Conti® SuperSoft (available on prescription) to cover the edges of the nappy to prevent friction.